POBOROJO/Email-Template-Generator/README.md

 ---

 ### **Changes Made to the README**

-1. **Project Description**: Updated to reflect the app’s evolution into a SaaS with multiple tools and a landing page.
+1. **Project Description**: Updated to reflect the app's evolution into a SaaS with multiple tools and a landing page.
 2. **Features**: Added the new tools (Tone Converter, Cold Email Personalizer, Subject Line Generator), history view, authentication, and database storage.
 3. **Tech Stack**: Included Prisma, PostgreSQL, NextAuth.js, and Framer Motion.
 4. **Prerequisites**: Added PostgreSQL and GitHub OAuth requirements.